matthewbub/calendar-widgets/docs/docs/introduction.md

 ## Design Principles

-- **Small learning curve.** If you're already familiar with basic React concepts such as the passing of props, you'll do great.
+- **Tiny learning curve.** If you're already familiar with basic React concepts such as the passing of props, you'll do great.
 - **Intuitive.** Library users won't feel restricted in capability or design.
-- **Component driven architecture.** All components are designed using a component driven architecture for ease-of maintainability.
+- **Component driven architecture.** All components are designed using a component driven architecture for ease-of-maintainability.
 - **No vendor lock-in.** Utilize your own state management libraries, CSS Frameworks, localization managers.
 We're only using React and React-DOM as peer dependencies here allowing your team to choose their preferred tools.
 - **Sensible default behavior** Components do what you expect them to do, out-of-the box.
+- **Liftable.** All components, helpers and type declarations utilize JSDocs and are safe and accessible for you to use in your application.

 ## Is this the right solution for me?